loki3/flexagonator/docs/draw-apis.md

-  end;      // [optional] number: index of the last leaf to draw scale;    // [optional] number: scale factor (approximately the number of pixels on a leaf edge) rotation; // [optional] number: rotation (degrees) to apply when drawing }
+  end;      // [optional] number: index of the last leaf to draw scale;    // [optional] number: scale factor (approximately the number of pixels on a leaf edge) rotation; // [optional] number: rotation (degrees) to apply when drawing captions; // [optional] DrawStripCaption[]: specify additional text to display on a given leaf }

 // example passing DrawStripOptions to drawUnfolded